What Is a SOC?

 Industries like finance, healthcare, and legal face strict data regulations.
 A SOC supports compliance by:

-• Supporting your DPO with documentation and threat reports
+Supporting your Data Protection Officer (DPO) with documentation and threat reports.

 Without these layers, even small breaches can result in hefty fines and reputational damage.